By David Crossley

 Many products will be services; people will own less.

 As the US begins to fade, China will have the world’s largest economy, with India, Russia, Europe, and Japan chief among the challengers.

 Half of the shopping malls in the US will close down.

-Smart, connected cities will be common.
+Smart, connected towns and cities will be common.

 Human foreheads will be larger to accommodate a bigger brain and people will have larger nostrils in order to breath more easily.

 As they contemplate becoming parents, people will have genetic choices.

 Depression will be the number one global disease burden.